 Distance: 0.4 miles; Cuisine: French-Mediterranean; Decor: Parisian

 Absinthe is an upscale French-Mediterranean restaurant that is perfect for City Hall wedding receptions.
-Not only is it really close to city hall, it has a romantic, fun atmosphere that is simply delightful.
+Not only is it really close to city hall, but it also has a romantic, fun atmosphere that is simply delightful.
 They boast unique drinks and cuisine that are unlike other restaurants in San Francisco.
 They even have a selection of drinks that are created using flambé techniques, while are always fun and dramatic to watch.

 Another unique feature of Absinthe is their private dining.
 Absinthe’s private dining room is actually a completely separate space; Absinthe Private Dining is located directly adjacent to Absinthe Brasserie & Bar.
 This space has its own entrance, dining room, bar, and restroom.